MrYsLab/s3-extend/docs/arduino.md

 ![](./images/arduino_ide.png)</br>

-## Step 2: Install FirmataPlus Into The IDE
+## Step 2: Install FirmataExpress Into The IDE

 After installation, open the Arduino IDE and select Tools/Manage Libraries.
 When the Libary Manager appears, enter *FirmataExpress* in